hniksic/rust-subprocess/MIGRATION.md

 # Migrating from subprocess 0.2 to 1.0

-subprocess 1.0 is an incompatible change to the public API of the crate.
-The capabilities are the same - spawning processes, building pipelines, deadlock-free capture - but the release cleans up long-standing API warts accumulated over the years.

-This guide covers the changes and shows how to update your code.
+Release 1.0 of the crate marks a milestone and an opportunity to substantially improve the public API of the crate after many years.
+It constitutes a cleanup of the warts that have accumulated, while (I hope) keeping the good parts.

 ## What's changed

-Before diving into the migration details, here is a summary of changes.

 ### Popen type removed

-`Popen` type, inspired by Python's `subprocess.Popen`, served as the backbone of this crate for years.
-But soon after introduction of the builder API, it turned out that it's much more convenient to use - because it allows building pipelines, among other things.
-In theory `Popen` remained as a way to get low-level control over things, but in practice it just duplicated functionality of builder.
+`Popen`, inspired by Python's `subprocess.Popen`, was the backbone of this crate since its inception.
+But the builder API turned out to be much more convenient - it supports pipelines, and it fits better with Rust idioms.
+In theory `Popen` remained as a low-level escape hatch, but in practice it just duplicated builder functionality.
+Python itself has since moved away from explicit `Popen` use in favor of `subprocess.run()`.

-Also, it mixed process creation, pipe ownership, and awaiting in one type, and the type was not suitable for use in pipelines - which is why `Pipeline::popen()` was returning `Vec<Popen>`, with the first and the last element having useful pipes.
+`Popen` also mixed concerns of process creation, pipe ownership, and process waiting in one type, making it unsuitable for pipelines, as it fundamentally represented one process.
+This is why `Pipeline::popen()` awkwardly returned `Vec<Popen>`, with only the first and the last element containing usable pipes.

-All setup is now done through builders, and `Job` is in charge of pipes and operations over spawned processes, regardless of whether it's a single process or a pipeline.
+Because of this `Popen` and `PopenConfig` no longer exist, and all setup is done through `Exec` and `Pipeline` builders.

+### Job

+Starting a process or pipeline returns a `Job` (reminiscent of a shell job) which owns pipes and process handles.
+You can wait for the job to finish, capture its output, etc.

 ### Simplified errors